Intensive Online Finance Subjects

 Entry requirements

-These online subjects are open only to invited applicants of the Master of Finance or Master of Finance (Enhanced), and they have no formal prerequisites.
+The online subject is open only to invited applicants of the Master of Finance or Master of Finance (Enhanced), and they have no formal prerequisites.
 However, they assume knowledge equivalent to the UoM subjects as outlined below.
 You are strongly recommended to have completed the equivalent prerequisite content before attempting these subjects.
 It is the responsibility of each student, with advice from the Program Director of the Master of Finance and Master of Finance (Enhanced), to determine if their prior study meets these requirements.

 Prerequisite knowledge equivalent to FNCE20005 Corporate Financial Decision Making